jbock-java/zerobuilder/values.md

 ````

 Updater instances will only be reused if after `done()` is invoked,
-and builder instances will only be reused after the final step is invoked (for builder).
+and builder instances will only be reused after the final step is invoked.

 ### Access level